vidovd01/interruptive-authority/README.md

 ## Status

-Draft — open for discussion and collaboration
+Draft — open for discussion, critique, and implementation exploration

 ## Contributing